 The Company's revenue from contracts with customers is reflected in the consolidated statements of operations as net sales, the vast majority of which represents product sales that consist of a single performance obligation.
 Product sales to customers are made under a purchase order ("PO"), or in certain cases, in accordance with the terms of a master services agreement ("MSA") or similar arrangement, which documents the rights and obligations of each party to the contract.
 When a customer submits a PO for product or requests product under an MSA, a contract for a specific quantity of distinct goods at a specified price is created, and the Company's performance obligation under the contract is satisfied when control of the product is transferred to the customer, which is indicated by shipment of the product and the transfer of title and the risk of loss to the customer.
 Revenue is recognized on consignment sales when control transfers to the customer, generally at the point of customer usage of the product.
 The transaction price for product sales is generally the amount specified in the PO or in the request under an MSA; however, as is common in Chemours' industry, the Company offers variable consideration in the form of rebates, volume discounts, early payment discounts, pricing based on formulas or indices, price matching, and guarantees to certain customers.
-Such amounts are included in the Company's estimated transaction price using either the expected value method or the most-likely amount, depending on the nature of the variable consideration included in the company's invoices are typically less than 90 days.
+Such amounts are included in the Company's estimated transaction price using either the expected value method or the most-likely amount, depending on the nature of the variable consideration included in the contract.
+The Company regularly assesses its customers' creditworthiness, and product sales are made based on established credit limits.
+Payment terms for the Company's invoices are typically less than 90 days.